marcingolenia/blog/content/blog/2020-11-28-sprint_hawker.md

 ---
-templateKey: blog-post
-title: >-
-  Create your sprint hawker!
+title: Create your sprint hawker!
 Make your team's efforts visible and increase transparency.
 date: 2020-11-28T15:00:00.000Z
 description: >-
   So the company is paying you and other people in the team money for accomplishing certain things... for building products, delivering features, solving problems, doing maintenance.
 You work hard, so do your peers.
 What about making the sprint-backlog even more transparent and automate a shout-out of what had been done in the sprint?
-featuredpost: false
+dfaft: false
-featuredimage: /img/hawker.png
+image: /images/hawker.png
 tags:
   - agile software development
   - azure